PaxalsDisipler/TTK4145-Examprep/transaction-fundamentals.md

 ### Locking
-Locking ensure that intermediate states does not propagate out of our transaction.
+Locking ensures that intermediate states does not propagate out of our transaction.
 There should not be any communication with anyone outside of the transaction.
 ##### Pessimistic Concurrency Control
 Most transaction systems employ `pessimistic concurrency control` where data structures and/or other resources is accessed the transaction(-participant) lock that resource to prevent others from meddling with it.
 Locks remain held on the resource for the duration of the transaction.
 * Disadvantages